glouppe/info8010-deep-learning/lecture3.md

 ## Automatic differentiation

-Automatic differentiation (AD) provides a family of techniques for evaluating the **derivatives** of a function specified *by a computer program*.
+Automatic differentiation (AD) provides a family of algorithms for evaluating the **derivatives** of a function specified *by a computer program*.

 - $\neq$ symbolic differentiation, which aims at identifying some human-readable expression of the derivative.
 - $\neq$ numerical differentation (finite differences), which may introduce round-off errors.